 The Problem of Commercial Sexual Exploitation

 Commercial Sexual Exploitation (CSE) is a problem that exists globally, nationally, and throughout the Commonwealth of Pennsylvania.
-From urban Philadelphia and Pittsburgh to the rural and suburban counties of Berks, Cambria, Chester, Lehigh, Wayne, and more, the issue is pervasive.
+From urban Philadelphia and Pittsburgh to the rural and suburban counties of Berks, Cambria, Chester, Lehigh, and Wayne, just to name a few.
+The issue is pervasive.
 We commonly see CSE taking the form of pimp -controlled prostitution– with victims subjected to threats, beatings, mutilations, branding, rape, physical confinement, and psychological torture.
 The phenomenon goes by many labels: “Human Trafficking;” “Sex Trafficking;” “Sexual Slavery;” (Just remove MDS) “Forced Prostitution.”
 We chose to use the label “CSE” to encompass the multifaceted ways this problem presents in society.

 It is not uncommon to think of CSE as a problem that involves foreign national victims who are brought into the U.S. for the purpose of sexual exploitation.
 Indeed, this is a significant aspect of sex trafficking worldwide.
 However, native U.S. citizens are also commercially sexually exploited.
 The law does not require a victim to be moved or transported to show that trafficking occurred.
 In fact, a victim can be exploited or trafficked without ever crossing state lines or leaving their house.
 Many victims of CSE experience victimization in the very cities they grew up in.
 Indeed, the experience of one such girl, Jamilynne Cleary, inspired the creation of the CSE Institute.
 Her memory and passion to address the problem of CSE by empowering victims and survivors remains a guiding principle for us today.